iiddoo/care-in-a-box/README.md

 #### Advanteges

-✓ Easier maintenance
+✅ Easier maintenance
-✓ Increased acceleration
+✅ Increased acceleration.
-✓ Fast and easy scaling
+✅ Fast and easy scaling.
-✓ Work on different parts of the entire application in individual codebase
+✅ Work on different parts of the entire application in individual codebase.
-✓ Handling features independently along with independent releases
+✅ Handling features independently along with independent releases.

 ### Different Approaches